 The Omega De Ville Trésor vs Prestige decision is really a question of identity and habit.

 The Trésor asks something of its owner.
 You wind it every few days, you see the full movement through the caseback, and you wear it on leather to occasions that warrant it.
-That deliberate relationship is the point.
 If a dress watch is something you want to engage with rather than simply wear, the Trésor rewards that instinct in a way the Prestige is not designed to.

 The Prestige fits into more of your life without requiring thought.
 It winds itself, comes on a bracelet if you want one, and handles the space between a business meeting and a dinner without asking you to change anything.
 For most buyers, that range of use is exactly what a dress watch should offer.

-Budget matters here too.
-At used prices, the steel Prestige entry sits well below the steel Trésor, and both carry the same Master Chronometer certification.
-You are not compromising on movement quality by choosing the more affordable line.
-You are simply choosing a different ownership experience.
+Budget matters too.
+At used prices the steel Prestige sits well below the steel Trésor, and both carry the same Master Chronometer certification, so you are not compromising on movement quality by choosing the more affordable line.